Liability Exposure in Mexico

 How Much May You Be Liable For in A Civil Case?

-While in some Mexican states (such as the D.F. and Chihuahua) judgements are growing closer in severity to that of the U.S., most states including Baja California, are still very lenient in terms of liability exposure.
-In an accident which occurs in Baja California in which you are at fault and there is a fatality involved, the damages you may be liable for are:
+Due to recent Mexican laws, judgements are growing closer in severity to that of the U.S. In an accident which occurs in Baja California in which you are at fault and there is a fatality involved, the damages you may be liable for are:

 - Damage to the other party's vehicle- Most likely limited to actual cash value of the vehicle at the time of the accident.